-Thick (heavy) string gauges are known to increase sustain/projection and last longer but are relatively harder to play.
-Thin (light) string gauges are easy on the fingers, sound bright and are better for solo playing, but they break more easily.
+Thick (heavy) string gauges are known to increase sustain and projection and tend to last longer but are harder to play.
+Thin (light) string gauges are easier on the fingers, sound bright, and are better for solo playing, but they break more easily.

 However, different string materials and gauges also yield different tones that are better suited for certain playing styles and genres.
 So, there are other considerations to keep in mind when making such decisions.

-Earlier, I mentioned that changing strings could improve or alter the sound of your guitar tone.
-By that, I’m alluding to the fact that new strings tend to sound crisp and bright.
-If you’re recording for your latest track in the studio, you don’t want the thuddy, listless strums of worn-out strings unless you really hate the mixing engineer.
+Earlier, we mentioned that changing guitar strings could improve or alter the sound of your guitar tone.
+By that, we’re alluding to the fact that new strings tend to sound crisp and bright.
+If you’re recording for your latest track in the studio, you don’t want the dull, listless strums of worn-out strings unless you really hate the mixing engineer.
 Given that the cost of changing strings is typically around $5 if you DIY it, changing them should be a no-brainer.

-Old guitar strings become brittle lose their capacity to hold the tension (what we call taut strings) due to the wear and tear.
-They begin to sound lifeless and thuddy and their tonal qualities will progressively deteriorate as they age.
+Old guitar strings become brittle and lose their capacity to hold tension.
+They begin to sound lifeless and dull, and their tonal qualities will progressively deteriorate as they age.
 With enough time, you’re much more prone to having your strings break, though this is less prevalent with uncoated strings and nylon string guitars.